-QUALITY INDICATOR 1: Duties Not observed Yes No 4.1.1 Do CCU staff discharge their duties courteously and in a respectful manner while maintaining an acceptable level of authority? х 4.1.2 Do CCU staff work as a team evidencing good communication? x In summary, do court custody staff discharge supervisory and security duties courteously and in doing so respect the individuals given circumstances? x Free text Recommendations/Advisories/Good Practice
+QUALITY INDICATOR 1: Duties Not observed Yes No 4.1.1 Do CCU staff discharge their duties courteously and in a respectful manner while maintaining an acceptable level of authority?
+X 4.1.2 Do CCU staff work as a team evidencing good communication?
+X In summary, do court custody staff discharge supervisory and security duties courteously and in doing so respect the individuals given circumstances?
+X Free text Recommendations/Advisories/Good Practice

-QUALITY INDICATOR 2: Movements and Transfers Not observed Yes No 4.2.1 Are there clearly defined procedures in place for any movement within the CCU including to the courtroom or release and is such movement implemented effectively and courteously? x 4.2.2 Are all movements to and from escort vehicles carried out in a safe and controlled manner, with only one custody entering the CCU at a time? x 4.2.3 Are CCU staff seen to be carrying out assessments to manage those at risk or likely to be detrimental to the good running of the unit? x 4.2.4 Are mechanical restraints such as handcuffs and escort chains only used where risk assessments deem them appropriate? x
+QUALITY INDICATOR 2: Movements and Transfers Not observed Yes No 4.2.1 Are there clearly defined procedures in place for any movement within the CCU including to the courtroom or release and is such movement implemented effectively and courteously?
+X 4.2.2 Are all movements to and from escort vehicles carried out in a safe and controlled manner, with only one custody entering the CCU at a time?
+X 4.2.3 Are CCU staff seen to be carrying out assessments to manage those at risk or likely to be detrimental to the good running of the unit?
+X 4.2.4 Are mechanical restraints such as handcuffs and escort chains only used where risk assessments deem them appropriate?
+X

-405 1 4.2.5 Do all custodies depart the CCU to a place of detention within two hours of receipt of the court documentation (excluding Glasgow Sheriff Court where a 90-minute timescale applies for a custody being escorted to HMP Barlinnie)? x 4.2.6 Was the CCU clear of all custodies within 30 minutes of the receipt of the final court documentation for that day? х 4.2.7 Do the CCU staff ensure the accurate recording of all discharge, bail or other disposals? х 4.2.8 Are instructions from the Court included within the custody or court records and the PER, and any additional release conditions confirmed before the custody is released? x 4.2.9 Do the CCU staff ensure that all custodies are liberated/released as soon as practicable and no later than one hour from the completed court documentation? x 4.2.10 Were all custodies adequately clothed and provided with food and a drink, fit to travel, have their property, cash and valuables returned to them and be supplied with sufficient funds to travel if required? x In summary, are the systems and procedures for the movement, transfer and release of custodies are implemented effectively and courteously? х Free text I I Recommendations/Advisories/Good Practice
+4.2.5 Do all custodies depart the CCU to a place of detention within two hours of receipt of the court documentation (excluding Glasgow Sheriff Court where a 90-minute timescale applies for a custody being escorted to HMP Barlinnie)?
+X 4.2.6 Was the CCU clear of all custodies within 30 minutes of the receipt of the final court documentation for that day?
+X 4.2.7 Do the CCU staff ensure the accurate recording of all discharge, bail or other disposals?
+X 4.2.8 Are instructions from the Court included within the custody or court records and the PER, and any additional release conditions confirmed before the custody is released?
+X 4.2.9 Do the CCU staff ensure that all custodies are liberated/released as soon as practicable and no later than one hour from the completed court documentation?
+X 4.2.10 Were all custodies adequately clothed and provided with food and a drink, fit to travel, have their property, cash and valuables returned to them and be supplied with sufficient funds to travel if required?
+X In summary, are the systems and procedures for the movement, transfer and release of custodies are implemented effectively and courteously?
+X Free text • Custodies depart the CCU within two hours of the rece documentation but are always taken to Stornoway Pol take longer than two hours to depart Stornoway Police detention, but HMIPS inspectors could not report on the lice Station.
+Station to a Recommendations/Advisories/Good Practice

-QUALITY INDICATOR 3: Visitors Not observed Yes No 4.3.1 Is there a structured and systematic approach to physical security that clearly identifies risk and responds to it effectively, including access for visitors to the CCU? x 4.3.2 Is there adequate accommodation to facilitate such visitors? х
+QUALITY INDICATOR 3: Visitors Not observed Yes No 4.3.1 Is there a structured and systematic approach to physical security that clearly identifies risk and responds to it effectively, including access for visitors to the CCU?
+X

-4.3.3 When dealing with all people who visit the CCU do staff always behave in courteous and professional manner? x 4.3.4 Do staff understand their roles in terms of security?
+4.3.2 Is there adequate accommodation to facilitate such visitors?
+X 4.3.3 When dealing with all people who visit the CCU do staff always behave in courteous and professional manner?
+X 4.3.4 Do staff understand their roles in terms of security?
 X In summary, are the systems and procedures for access and egress of visitors to the CCU implemented effectively and courteously.
 Is there adequate accommodation to facilitate such visitors? x Free text Recommendations/Advisories/Good Practice